SCHOOLS & SENIORS IN THE GALLERY

 The “Schools in the Gallery” program is a comprehensive interdisciplinary arts education curriculum designed to enrich arts education for students throughout Montana.
 Public, private, and homeschool groups of all ages are welcome.

-Students enjoy an exhibit tour led by professional docents through the Jessie Wilber Gallery to experience SYLVAE (OF THE FOREST).
+Students enjoy an exhibit tour led by professional docents through the Jessie Wilber Gallery.
 Docents use inquiry-based methods to teach critical thinking and visual literacy skills.
 Teachers may elect to add a hands-on art enrichment activity where students create original artwork that echoes the exhibit’s techniques, materials, and themes.

-30 minutes – 1 hour, depending on age of group
+FREEE (30 minutes – 1 hour, depending on age of group)

-- Children experience a firsthand tour of Youpa Stein’s work in the Emerson’s Jessie Wilber Gallery.
-Docent leads an interactive discussion about aesthetics and content of several works of art.
+- Children experience a firsthand tour of Maggy Rozycki Hiltner’s exhibit “What Lies Beneath” featuring hand-embroidered fabrics full of symbolism and mythology.
+Docents lead an interactive discussion about aesthetics and content of several works of art.

 - Focus on building visual literacy, observation, and communication skills.